Fort Buchanan enables readiness through community outreach

 |0

-This work, Fort Buchanan enables readiness through community outreach [Image 4 of 4], by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan enables readiness through community outreach, by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.